 This is fabulous four-food-group recipe.
 If you wish, serve it with a green salad and lovage dressing.

-Lasagne is a classic Italian dish that consists of multiple layers of wide, flat pasta sheets alternated with delicious layers of rich and flavorful sauces.
-Traditional lasagne typically includes ingredients such as bolognese sauce, bechamel sauce, and grated cheese, all baked to perfection in the oven.
-It is a hearty and comforting dish that is loved by many around the world for its savory taste and satisfying texture.
-In Italian, lasagne is the name given to those flat rectangular sheets of pasta most non-Italians call lasagna.
-But actually, lasagna is the singular of lasagne.
-Most pasta names in Italian are used in the plural form because recipes usually involve more than one piece of pasta!
-I love using fresh pasta, which is easy to make at home or buy freshly made from any local Italian pasta makers.
-Additionally, instead of chopped parsley or basil, I use carrot greens.
-Carrot greens are just as edible as carrots themselves, and they're delicious in adding a unique flavor to the dish.
+Lasagne is a classic and beloved Italian dish that consists of multiple layers of wide, flat pasta sheets alternated with an array of delicious layers of rich and flavorful sauces.
+Traditional lasagne typically features a combination of ingredients such as bolognese sauce, creamy bechamel sauce, and generous amounts of grated cheese, all beautifully baked to perfection in the oven.
+It is a hearty and comforting dish that is loved by countless people around the world for its savory taste and wonderfully satisfying texture.
+In Italian cuisine, the term lasagne specifically refers to those flat, rectangular sheets of pasta, which most non-Italians simply call lasagna.
+Interestingly, lasagna is actually the singular form of lasagne.
+Most pasta names in Italian are used in the plural form because recipes usually involve more than just one piece of pasta!
+I take great joy in using fresh pasta, which is simple to make at home or can be purchased freshly made from any local Italian pasta makers.
+Additionally, instead of the more common chopped parsley or basil, I often choose to use carrot greens.
+Carrot greens are just as edible and versatile as the carrots themselves, and they add a uniquely delicious flavor to the dish.

 Yield: 12-18 portions